CedarGroveStudios/STEMMA_MIDI/README.md

 The module has two ways to connect UART signals: a STEMMA-compatible 4-pin JST connection is provided on the top edge of the module, and two four-pin strips are available to allow header-style or soldered connections.
 The header-style connections allow the module to be used with UART signals from sources without a STEMMA interface connector.
 All power, ground, and RX/TX pins of these connectors are wired in parallel via printed circuit board traces.

-The Type B (3.5mm TRS) MIDI input is an optically-isolated Type B 3.5mm TRS connection.
+The Type B (3.5mm TRS) MIDI input is an optically-isolated connection.
 The Type B (3.5mm TRS) MIDI output is buffered.
 On-board receive (RX) and transmit (TX) LEDs indicate incoming and outgoing MIDI signals.
 Interface module power is supplied by the STEMMA's 3.3-volt power pin.

 The OSH Park STEMMA MIDI module project page: https://oshpark.com/shared_projects/qya9nIlp